-Violent games emotionally desensitizingOctober 12th, 2011 in Psychology & Psychiatry /
+Violent games emotionally desensitizingOctober 12, 2011 in Medicine & Health / Psychology & Psychiatry

 After excessively violent events, shoot 'em up games regularly come under scrutiny.
 In Norway, several first-person shooter games actually disappeared from the market for a while after the killings.
 Does intense fighting on a flat screen display also result in aggressive behavior in real life?
 Researchers from the University of Bonn found brain activity patterns in heavy gamers that differed from those of non-gamers.
 The study's results have just been published in the scientific journal Biological Psychology.